 Can I enter non-Virginia wages and withholding in the Excel W-2 file?

 No. Only Virginia wages and withholding must be entered.
 W-2 data submitted using the Excel W-2 format is assumed to be for Virginia wages and withholding.

 Why can't I edit the W-2/1099 File Layouts after I create them?

-TAX uses the same file formatting for the fixed-width W-2 text files in the EFW2 guidelines set by the SSA.
-For the fixed-width 1099-R and 1099-MISC text files, TAX uses the same file formatting in Publication 1220 guidelines set by the IRS.
+The Department uses the same file formatting for the fixed-width W-2 text files in the EFW2 guidelines set by the SSA.
+For the fixed-width 1099-R and 1099-MISC text files, the Department uses the same file formatting in Publication 1220 guidelines set by the IRS.
 These layouts only appear slightly different due to the way that the optional W-2/1099 fields are grouped together in the Web Upload "filler" fields.
-The Excel formatted W-2 File Layout is set by the Department of Taxation, as the file can only contain data for Virginia wages and withholding.
+The Excel formatted W-2 File Layout is set by the Virginia Department of Taxation, as the file can only contain data for Virginia wages and withholding.

 Do you have a feature like the SSA's "Accuwage" for my W-2s?

 Yes - there is a similar feature, but it does NOT verify the accuracy of the SSNs.
 The "Upload" button in Web Upload will review and validate that the required data elements are in your file before you can Submit it to the Department.
 (This applies to all returns, not just W-2s.)
 Any errors will be displayed automatically and once the file contains no errors - validation totals will be displayed for you to compare against your records.